simonewebdesign/simonewebdesign/source/_posts/2013-04-20-how-to-make-browser-editor-with-html5-contenteditable.md

 ```

 <p>
-  You can even install a syntax highlighter like the <a href="https://code.google.com/p/google-code-prettify/" target="_blank" rel="external nofollow">Google code prettify</a>, if you want.
+  You can even install a syntax highlighter like the <a href="https://code.google.com/p/google-code-prettify/" rel="external">Google code prettify</a>, if you want.
 </p>

 <h3>